President and CEO

 Jessica oversees NDSS’ community-focused education programs and develops high-quality supports and resources for the education and Down syndrome communities.
 Since 2017, Jessica has been a part of the NDSS team as a consultant and a staff member.
 During that time, she has supported community events for runners and contributed to resources for our education program and our health and wellness initiatives.
 A former elementary special education teacher, Jessica holds a bachelor’s degree in K-12 special education and a master’s degree in special education from James Madison University.

 Kayla McKeonEmail Kayla

-Kayla works to advance legislation beneficial to the Down syndrome community.
+Kayla McKeon is the Manager of Grassroots Advocacy for the National Down Syndrome Society (NDSS) where she works to advance legislation beneficial to the Down syndrome community.
 Kayla gained experience working with Members of Congress as an intern for Congressman John Katko of New York.
-She was named NDSS Self–Advocate of the Year in 2016 and joined the NDSS staff the following year.
+She was named NDSS Self-Advocate of the Year in 2016 and joined the NDSS staff the following year.
 As the first registered lobbyist with Down syndrome, Kayla is a spokesperson for NDSS and the Down syndrome community, participating in media and speaking publicly both nationally and internationally.
-Kayla holds an associate degree in general studies from Onondaga Community College.
+Kayla has an associate degree in general studies from Onondaga Community College.

 Manager of State Government Relations